Cmagor1819/team-7-project3/README.md

 ETF Data comes from Fidelity https://www.fidelity.com/

-Here are some basic illustrations of the data flow from acquision and cleaning to storing.
+Here are some basic illustrations of the data flow from acquisition and cleaning to storing.
 ![Slide2](https://github.com/user-attachments/assets/89d37194-a1ec-481a-931d-9373a020b8f2)

 ![Slide3](https://github.com/user-attachments/assets/77609f08-fa51-4df4-a3ac-ab4852e6eae4)